-In partnership with the Pat and Tony Adams Freedom Fund for the Arts, JAZZ.FM91 is proud to introduce Discover Women in Jazz.
+In partnership with the Pat and Tony Adams Freedom Fund for the Arts, JAZZ.FM91 is proud to host the second season of Discover Women in Jazz.

-This brand new program is designed to promote, champion and inspire women’s and people of marginalized genders’ contributions to jazz as instrumentalists, writers, vocalists and bandleaders.
-The program features five women or non-binary jazz musicians from the Greater Toronto Area selected by a distinguished panel that includes Colleen Allen, Josh Grossman, Céline Peterson, Dione Taylor and Huma Uster.
-Through this program, JAZZ.FM91 will offer these talented musicians support, space, funding, audience and marketing to foster their music careers.
+This outreach program promotes, champions and inspires women’s and people of marginalized genders’ contributions to jazz as instrumentalists, writers, vocalists and bandleaders.
+The program features five women or non-binary jazz musicians from the Greater Toronto Area selected by a distinguished panel that includes Colleen Allen, Céline Peterson, Dione Taylor, Aline Homzy and program alumnus Reknee Harrett.

 Meet the artists